 Once you submit your web app for review, Amazon turns it into an APK (Android application package file), which is the format needed for distribution on the Amazon Appstore.
-A copy of the APK is available for download from the Debug Packages link on the developer portal.
+To download a copy of the APK: Go to your application on the developer portal, click App Services, and then Debug Package.
 You can use this APK for testing and debugging on Android-based devices, including Amazon Fire TV devices and Fire tablets.

 Amazon Fire tablet